Skip to content

 }

-Supported values: dotted, dashed, solid, none
+Supported values: dashed (default), dotted, solid, none

 To display element as multiple instances, set multiple to true: